Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     delivery such as encryption or generating the streaming
     manifests.
 In addition, the distribution of functionalities
     can make it easier to scale a deployment with many
-    live media sources and media processing entities.
+    live media sources and Receiving entities.

    In some cases, an encoder has sufficient
    capabilities to prepare the final presentation for the
    client.
 In that case, content can be ingested directly
-   by a more passive media processing entity that provides
+   by a more passive Receiving entity that provides
    a pass-through functionality.
    In this case also [=Manifest objects=] and other client-specific
    information needs to be ingested.
 Besides these factors, choosing a workflow for a video streaming platform depends